 “These are the deserts of Anihilato, right?”
-Dan swallowed, sat up, and stared at the yellow sky.
+Dan swallowed and stared at the yellow sky.
 His hands twitched.
-“If Beatrice isn’t with the Mountain, maybe she was claimed by the King of Dust.”
+“If Beatrice isn’t in the Mountain, maybe she was claimed by the King of Dust.”

-Faith sighed.
-“The last time we met, it tried to grab me.”
+Faith shook.
+“The last time I met Anihilato, it tried to grab me.”